kevinruscoe/acf-star-rating-field/README.md

 ## Installation

-1. Copy the `acf-star_rating_field` folder into your `wp-content/plugins` folder
+1. Copy the `acf-star_rating` folder into your `wp-content/plugins` folder
-2. Activate the Star Rating Field plugin via the plugins admin page
+2. Activate the Star Rating plugin via the plugins admin page
 3. Create a new field via ACF and select the Star Rating type

 ## PR very much welcome!